decred/vspd/docs/deployment.md

 locations.

 Each voting server should be running an instance of dcrd and dcrwallet.
-The wallet on these servers should be completely empty and not used for any other purpose. dcrwallet should be permanently unlocked and have voting enabled (`--enablevoting`). dcrwallet is also required to have the manual tickets option (`--manualtickets`) enabled which disables dcrwallet adding tickets arriving over the network.
-Without this option set, a user could reuse voting addresses the VSP's voting wallets already have private keys for, resulting in the VSP voting tickets without a fee paid. vspd on the front-end server must be able to reach each instance of dcrwallet over RPC.
+The wallet on these servers should be completely empty and not used for any purpose other than voting tickets added by vspd. dcrwallet should be permanently unlocked and have voting enabled (`--enablevoting`). dcrwallet is also required to have the manual tickets option (`--manualtickets`) enabled which disables dcrwallet adding tickets arriving over the network.
+This prevents a user from reusing a voting address and the VSP voting multiple tickets with only a single fee payment. vspd on the front-end server must be able to reach each instance of dcrwallet over RPC.

 ## Front-end Server